OndrejPetrzilka/SteelSeriesUnity/README.md

 Handler configuration is complex, in this implementation handlers are configured through multiple `TextAsset` (JSON file).

 # Why?
-- faster, less allocations, extensible
+- lightweight, faster, less allocations, extensible
 - does not use FullSerializer
 - uses reusable HttpClient
 - events testable in Editor without entering PlayMode